Barns vs. Stables: Is there a difference?

 Choosing between a stable or barn ultimately comes down to what the purpose of your structure is.
 If your main concern is the housing of multiple horses, a stable may be your best option.
 However, if you’re looking for a space where you can store equipment as well as house a horse or two, a horse barn will likely be the better choice for your property.

-Ready to add a horse barn to your outdoor space?
-Check out the wide variety of styles and designs we offer today!
+Check out the wide variety of styles and designs we offer in our Amish built horse barns.